ccnokes/SimpleStateMachine/README.md

 	this.loading = true;
 }

-//...and then a mess of code to handle actions that occur on a state change, you could do this:
+//...and then a mess of code to handle actions that occur on a state change,
+//you could do this:

 //Example implementation: